snoopycrimecop/omero-dsl-plugin/README.md

 This will add a task `generateHibernate` under the group `omero-dsl` in gradle _(to print a list of available gradle tasks run `gradle tasks` in a terminal)_.

-_If you are using Intellij, refresh the _Gradle Toolbar_ and the task will appear in the list once the IDE completes its work._
+_If you are using IntelliJ, refresh the _Gradle Toolbar_ and the task will appear in the list once the IDE completes its work._

 For convenience, you can set the following three properties if templates and generated files reside in similar locations.